ruby-hyperloop/ruby-hyperloop.io/source/2017-02-28-spring-2017-comps-release.html.markdown

 #### Hyperloop Express

+Hyperloop Express now supports Operations and Stores.

+TODO: update as to how it ends up....

 There is no gem here, just JS files.
 We will have two: hyperloop-express.js which includes hyper-component (and therefore hyper-store) and hyperloop-express-operation.js which brings in the `Hyperloop::Operation` class (but not the `Hyperloop::ServerOp` class)

 To support this the `hyper-operation` gem will have a `hyper-operation/client_only` require file.

-## New folder layout in Rails project
+## New folder layout

 There is a folder layout within a Rails project.